lymanepp/lymanepp.github.io/docs/blog/2024-08-02-what-the-bible-says-about-same-sex-attraction.md

 layout: base
 ---

-## What the Bible Says About Homosexuality
+## What the Bible Says About Same-Sex Attraction

 The topic of same-sex attraction has garnered significant attention in recent years, both within and outside Christian circles.
 For those seeking to understand the biblical perspective, it's important to approach the Scriptures with clarity and context.
 This blog post aims to provide a thorough examination of what the Bible says about same-sex attraction, focusing on key passages and their interpretations.